Google Ads Terms & Conditions 2019 Update in Russia & Ukraine

 Where to find the new terms and how to accept them

-- If you decline the new terms, your ad serving will be paused.
+- If the new terms are declined for an account, ad serving will be paused that account.

-After you've seen an alert in your account or received an email about the new terms, you can also review them outside of your account by visiting the terms of service finder.
+When ready, new terms are also available for viewing by visiting the terms of service finder.
 To review our previous terms and conditions, see below.

 FAQs & Troubleshooting